Digitalcloud-Ali/Multi-Content-Management-System/README.md

 ## License

 Users are free to edit, share, or use this project in any of their projects.
-For any support or inquiries, please contact us at ask@digitalcloud.no
+For any support or inquiries, please contact us at hei@digitalcloud.no

 ## Future Plans